 Impact of Last-Mile Delivery on the Logistics Value Chain

-The logistics value chain refers to the streamlining and simplification of the supply chain operations to optimise deliveries.
+The logistics value chain refers to the streamlining and simplification of the supply chain operations to optimize deliveries.
 A value chain refers to how companies add value to their business through manufacturing and sales.
-At the same time, supply chain or logistics focus on the delivery side of these products.
+At the same time, the supply chain or logistics focus on the delivery side of these products.

 Together with a logistics value chain ensures a competitive edge for firms over others in the market.
 Now, the question arises, what is last-mile delivery’s role in enhancing a logistics value chain?
 The answer is simple, last-mile delivery systems deal with the supply side of the value chain, which is the front face of a business.

 The entire process of manufacturing a product and making it available for your customers remains dependent on the last mile delivery.
 Both first, and middle-mile delivery are backend and do not deal directly with consumers.
 The last-mile delivery system is your front face that engages with the customer.

 Now, if you take the last-mile delivery out of the picture, consumers need to either pick up their products physically from a store or distribution centre.
 So, a customer has to spend on the product, and even on the transport to bring it to their place.

 Apart from the cost, there are issues like delays, product handling, tracking of items, and damages during transit that a customer may bear.
 With last-mile delivery, customers can get the product delivered at the doorstep, and even track the entire transit activity.
 It empowers customers to choose between self-pickup of products and doorstep delivery.

 Let’s understand more about the last-mile delivery systems and the importance of their integration in your business.